 First, I was persistent.
 When I saw posting, I immediately sent a query letter that gave my information and said I was the right person for the position.

 Second, I used a targeted approach.
 I asked the medical director in charge of hiring for the position what type of personality characteristics and leadership skills were right for the job — and then I used personal examples to convince her that I had those traits.

 I explained that as a former owner of a small fitness facility, I had developed entrepreneurship skills, and as a point guard for Syracuse University, I had the leadership skills she was looking for.
 I reiterated these skills during my interview and additional follow-up emails and calls, and I ended up getting the position over more highly educated candidates.

 No matter how much you want a position, it’s often not enough to practice positive thinking and leave it up to chance.
-Here are four things you can do to prepare for your next interview that will help you get the job.
+Here are four things you can do to during your next interview preparation that will help you get the next job.